mithunrnaik/wisecow/README.md

 This repository contains a project that demonstrates containerization, secure deployment, and CI/CD automation for a sample web application using Docker, Kubernetes (Minikube), and GitHub Actions.

+Refer `wisecow.md` for step-by-step instructions.

 It also includes two utility scripts: